dimfot3/Multimedia_Project/README.md

 utilities are implemented.

 ## How to run
+First of all it is recomended to run `pip install -r requirements.txt' to install the correct python packages that are used in this project.

 In root folder there are some scripts that can verify correctness of basic parts of the project like the subbands, dct, psychoacoustic model, quantizer, RLE and huffman.

 Except from these that are mostly demostration of correctness, there is the MP3_codec_demo.py that run the whole MP3 pipeline.
 Some example of